OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify max fraction of snapshot overhead threshold for extra snapshot action regarding unexpected interruption by SIGINT.
+        <p class="scene-class-attr-comment">Specify max fraction of snapshot overhead threshold for extra snapshot action regarding unexpected interruption by SIGINT.
 This value is fraction.
 If this value is ZERO or negative, no extra snapshot action is executed and no checkpoint file is generated when SIGINT is received.</p>

     </p>